pitymaia/angularcrumbtrail/README.md

     ];

 Now we have a 3 steps breadcrumb trail with the "Help" as the ACTIVE step.

-If you use just one step, taht will be the begining of the trail:
+If you use just one step, that will be the begining of the trail:

     $rootScope.angularbreadcrumbsdata = [
         {label: 'Home', url: ''},
     ];

 This will show just the label "Home" as ACTIVE step with no navigation option.

 If you dont want any step, just empty the list like this:

     $rootScope.angularbreadcrumbsdata = [];